 This is the fourth in a four-part series discussing our new Global Health & Development Fund and our approach to grant-making.
 In the first post we give our rationale for launching the Fund.
 In the second post we discuss how our Fund fits into the existing development funding landscape.
 In the third shows how we aim to maximize the impact of our grants.

 Here we discuss our plans for learning and improving over the coming months.

-In our previous posts about the Global Health and Development Fund we’ve made a number of claims:
+In our previous posts about the Global Health & Development Fund we’ve made a number of claims:

 - How often do opportunities to improve important development policies in low- and middle-income countries arise?

 - How often do time-sensitive funding opportunities that are better than our top funding recommendations arise?

 - Within the policy space, what kind of issues should we be looking to work on?
 Which interventions is philanthropy best-suited to support, and how can we ensure that our grants support contextually-appropriate work that is led by local people?